paragchaudhuri/cs475-tutorials/Tutorial_00/README.md

     ./00_glInit

 When the code is run, it will print the name of the renderer on your laptop and the highest version of OpenGL supported by your laptop.
-Here is how the output should look like of how it should look:
+Here is how the output should look like:

 	> naman@rastogi:~/Downloads/00_glInit$ make
 	g++ -I/usr/local/include 00_glInit.cpp -o 00_glInit -L/usr/local/lib  -lGL -lGLEW -lglfw